 Before leaving, I checked out one of the other caves on the other side of the village.
 And on the ride back to Urfa, I spotted even more cave entrances in the nearby hills.

-Having seen these caves with my own eyes, the rumor of the underground tunnel network of the Sabians started to seem less like a fantastical legend.
+Having seen these caves with my own eyes, the rumors of underground tunnel networks built by the Sabians started to seem less like a fantastical legend.
 The tunnels could indeed exist, and we might be on the verge of some major discoveries in the coming years.

 I visited the sites above combined with Karahan Tepe.
 They’re all southeast of central Urfa.
 But if you’re starting from Harran, you can start with the Bazda Caves first and finish with Karahan Tepe.
 The caves are just 10 km east of Harran.

 I’d been looking for a driver to take me to these sites but wasn’t sure how to go about it.
-Most taxi drivers in Urfa don’t speak English, while few are likely to have heard of them all.
+Most taxi drivers in Urfa don’t speak English, while few are likely to have heard of each location.

 But when I was in Harran, I stopped for a coffee at the Harran Kulture Evi (Beehive Houses) where I met Ibrahim.